GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 and the head of dusts of the world.

-In his establishing skies, there I; in his inscribing a circle over the mouth of the abyss.
+In his establishing skies, there I; in his inscribing a circle over the face of the abyss.

 In his strengthening clouds from above; in being-strong the fountains of the abyss.